riceissa/issarice.com/wiki/advice-for-young-people.md

 - "[The Moral High Ground of Free Trade](http://www.thesavvystreet.com/the-moral-multiculturalism-of-free-trade/)" (HT Vipul)
 - _The Genius Famine: Why we need Geniuses, why they are dying out and why we need them_ by  Edward Dutton and Bruce Charlton
+- Spend some time reading through papers in _Medical Hypotheses_.

 [^offset]: I like this quote from the comment: